nushell/nushell.github.io/commands/docs/view_source.md

 title: view source
 categories: |
   debug
-version: 0.76.0
+version: 0.76.1
 debug: |
-  View a block, module, or a definition
+  View a block, module, or a definition.
 usage: |
-  View a block, module, or a definition
+  View a block, module, or a definition.
 ---

 # <code>{{ $frontmatter.title }}</code> for debug